Page Banner

 What is the Unregulated Contaminant Monitoring Rule?

-Participating systems in Florida will be required to monitor in 2018 through 2020.
+One-third of participating systems in Florida will be required to monitor each year between 2023 and 2025.

 Additional Information